skatejs/skatejs/README.md

 ### AMD

-Skate supports AMD if detected and is registered as `skate`.
-You must ensure that when you `require(['skate'])` that you have pointed that module to the correct path.
-In RequireJS you would use the `paths` configuration option:
+Skate supports AMD if detected and is registered as an anonymous module.

-    require.config({
-      paths: {
-        skate: 'bower_components/skate/dist/skate'
-      }
-    });

 ### Global